shrudra/WP-Simple-Author-Box/README.md

 # License

-WP Simple Author Box is open-source plugin licensed under the MIT License (MIT).
+WP Simple Author Box is open-source plugin licensed under the GNU General Public License v3.0.
 Please see [LICENSE](LICENSE) for more information.